 Clickjacking is a technique for tricking website visitors into clicking on a deleterious link by disguising it as something else.

-Clickjacking is a variety of cyberattacks in which an unseen deceptive link is installed over the operating system of a website.
-Viewers are generally reluctant to identify a click fraud attack since it takes place on an unseen iframe layer crammed on the pinnacle of a specific site.
-Now that we have understood what clickjacking is, let us dive further to know how exactly clickjacking occurs.
+Clickjacking is a type of cyberattack in which an unseen deceptive link is installed over the surface of a legitimate website.
+Viewers are generally reluctant to identify a click fraud attack since it takes place on an unseen iframe layer placed on top of a genuine website element.

 Clickjacking Example